mfgering/letsencrypt-lw/README.md

     but that's okay.
 The point is to initialize the *letsencrypt* environment for subsequent invocations

-6. Initialize a directory in each of your website document direct
+6. Initialize a directory in each of your website root document directories

     To use the *webroot* domain validation method, *letsencrypt* needs read/write permission to a special directory named *.well-known* (notice the dot) in your website.
 This is no problem if you run *letsencrypt* as *root*.
 But the *letsencrypt* server also needs to access to *.well-known*.